pfsense/docs/source/packages/2-3-removed-packages.rst

 -  spamd - no package maintainer, not converted

 -  squid3 - the squid packages have been consolidated into a single squid package, using version 3.5.
-The “squid3” package has been removed, and the “squid” package is now version 3.
+The "squid3" package has been removed, and the "squid" package is now version 3.

 -  squidGuard-devel - squidGuard-devel no longer exists, use squidGuard instead.